Quantitative mobile gamma-ray spectrometry through Bayesian inference: Methods

-To compute the spectral templates \mymatht{\myvect{\uppsi}} as defined in \cref{eq:IRFm}, we implemented the convolution using the \mycode{pagemtimes} routine in \mycode{MATLAB\textsuperscript{\textregistered}} (Version \myversion{R2024a}), which enables efficient multithreaded evaluation of the directional matrix–vector products.
-Prior to convolution, the IRF and flux banks must be interpolated onto a common discretization scheme.
-Spectral alignment is achieved by interpolating the IRF onto the regular energy grid of the gamma-ray flux simulation \citep{Jandel2004a}, while angular alignment is handled by azimuthal expansion in \qty{30}{\degree} steps followed by mapping to the local platform-fixed frame using Tait–Bryan rotations, that define the platform's instantaneous attitude relative to the global frame.
+To compute the spectral templates \mymatht{\myvect{\uppsi}} as defined in \cref{eq:IRFm}, we implemented the convolution using the \mycode{pagemtimes} routine in \mycode{MATLAB\textsuperscript{\textregistered}} (Version \myversion{R2024a}), which enables efficient multithreaded evaluation of the directional matrix-vector products.
+Prior to convolution, the IRF and flux libraries must be interpolated onto a common discretization scheme.
+Spectral alignment is achieved by interpolating the IRF onto the regular energy grid of the gamma-ray flux simulation \citep{Jandel2004a}, while angular alignment is handled by azimuthal expansion in \qty{30}{\degree} steps followed by mapping to the local platform-fixed frame using Tait-Bryan rotations, that define the platform's instantaneous attitude relative to the global frame.
 The aligned quantities are then convolved to produce the spectral templates, with statistical and systematic uncertainties propagated through the pipeline.
 On a standard workstation (8 cores, \qty{2.1}{\GHz}), the total runtime for template generation including uncertainty estimation is \myOrderqty{1}{\s} per template.
-In the next subsections, we detail the generation of both the instrument response matrix as well as the gamma-ray flux vector banks for the benchmark study discussed in \cref{subsec:forwardresult,subsec:dataresult,subsec:bayesresult,subsec:activityresult}.
+In the next subsections, we detail the generation of both the instrument response matrix as well as the gamma-ray flux vector libraries for the benchmark studies discussed in \cref{subsec:hfresults,subsec:spresults}.